Cat Burns

 Catrina Burns-Temison (born 6 June 2000) is a British singer-songwriter who gained prominence with her 2020 single "Go".
 The song's popularity increased in 2022 through TikTok, eventually reaching number two on the UK singles chart.
 It was described by Sony Music as a blend of gospel and pop influences with guitar-led indie music.

-Notably, she has been nominated three times for the Brit Awards.
-Starting with her debut single "Fallen Out of Love" in 2017, Burns has continued to release music and attract a following in the music community.
-She released her debut album, Early Twenties, in July 2024.
+Burns has been nominated three times for the Brit Awards.
+Starting with her debut single "Fallen Out of Love" in 2017, she has continued to release music and attract a following in the music community.
+She released her debut album, Early Twenties, in July 2024, followed by her second album, How to Be Human, in October 2025.

 Early life

 Burns was born in Streatham, London, United Kingdom.
 Her mother is of Jamaican descent and her father is Nigerian.
 Her parents divorced when she was a child, and she grew up with her mother and sister.
 She attended the BRIT School in Croydon.

 Burns' mother is a singer, and Burns grew up listening to gospel music and was deeply influenced by it.
 She cites Kirk Franklin, Donnie McClurkin, Marvin Sapp, and others, as her favourites growing up.